Is it possible for faith to permeate our everyday life? If yes, what would that look like, and how could we grow in that kind of faith?

 (And isn’t that just how God works?
 He plants a seed in our hearts, and when the time is right, he provides the food and water for the seed to grow.)

-Over the next weeks, I searched enthusiastically for evidence of God’s hand in every part of my day:
+Through that study, I was inspired to search for evidence of God’s hand in every part of my day:

 - If my son slept 15 minutes longer than usual in the morning, I’d thank God for gifting me the extra time for coffee and prayer.